When Drug Use Is Not a Victimless Crime

-Many times people argue that using drugs is a victimless crime, that they are not hurting anyone but themselves.
+Many times people argue that using drugs is a victimless crime, that those who are using are not hurting anyone but themselves.
 Depending on whom you ask, that couldn’t be farther from the truth.

-Even a casual drug user that may “pop a molly”, smoke marijuana, or use cocaine may think they are just having a good time and not hurting anyone.
+Even a casual drug user that “pops a molly,” smokes marijuana, or uses cocaine may think they are just having a good time and not hurting anyone.
 But the trail of violence that precedes them enjoying that substance is rather horrific.

 Tinkering On the Border of Tragedy

 Soldiers and police officers guard packages of seized marijuana during a presentation for the media in Tijuana, Mexico, Monday, Oct.
 18, 2010.
 Scenes like this are a common occurrence along the land and waters of our southern border.
 On a conjoined operation with the army, local and state police seized 105 tons of U.S.-bound marijuana, by far the biggest drug bust in the country in recent years.
 Eleven suspects were detained.